skingston91/rates-exchange/README.md

-Recreates the Exchange Rates page of the Revolut mobile application as single page React app with Redux
+Recreates an Exchange Rates page as single page React app with Redux

 Uses Create-React-App to save time doing boilerplate